lifeofdekisugi/flask-startup-kit/README.md

 Hi!
 I'm **Shahir Islam** your helper for flask startup kit.

-Clone this repo and you are good to go.
+If you just want backend web response then just clone this repo and you are good to go.
+This is the first JWT authintication auth based starter kit.
+You are welcome mate !

 ## Summary